-If you teach a child to always look for an escape hatch, it provides a child some control.
-Teaching this rule allows a child to be pro-active, because he can look at any situation and decide whether it has an escape hatch and then avoid it if it hasn’t.
+If you teach a child to always look for an escape hatch, it provides a child with some control.
+Teaching this rule allows a child to be pro-active because he can look at any situation and decide whether it has an escape hatch and then avoid it if it hasn’t.
 Avoiding situations that can trap a child requires social skills because there may be pressure for a youngster to submit to an adult’s wishes.

-- A child might need to make graceful excuses for the circumstances listed above such as:
+- A child might need to make graceful excuses for the circumstances listed above, such as:

 - I have to call my mother (from the sleepover) because she said she’d showed up here if I didn’t.